xMihai/fp/recompose.md

 ```

 `withProps` may also receive a callback instead of an options object.
-The callback receives the current props as argument and must return the props to set.
+The callback receives the current props as argument and must return the new props.
+New props will take precendece over current props when merged.

 The code of this HOC looks like this: